Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 ## Overview

-This sample demonstrates a ASP.NET Core Web App calling Microsoft Graph.

-> :information_source: To learn how to integrate an application with Azure AD as a [multi-tenant](https://aka.ms/multi-tenant) app, consider going through the recorded session:[Develop multi-tenant applications with the Microsoft identity platform](https://www.youtube.com/watch?v=B416AxHoMJ4).

-> :information_source: To learn how applications integrate with [Microsoft Graph](https://aka.ms/graph), consider going through the recorded session:: [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A)

-## Scenario

-### Overview

 When it comes to developing apps, developers can choose to configure their app to be either single-tenant or multi-tenant during app registration in the [Azure portal](https://portal.azure.com).

 - `Single-tenant` apps are only available in the tenant they were registered in, also known as their home tenant.